hamzakhalidchouhdary/hamzakhalidchouhdary/README.md

 # Hi there! 👋 I'm Hamza Khalid Chouhdary

 Aspiring to transform ideas into elegant and efficient digital solutions, I'm a passionate software engineer with a focus on web development.
+Currently, I'm thrilled to be a part of the team at **[CareAxiom] (aka CareMerge)**, where I contribute my expertise to create cutting-edge solutions.
 My expertise spans a range of technologies, including **NodeJs**, **ReactJs**, **AngularJs**, **Ruby on Rails** (RoR), and **PHP**.
 With a blend of creativity and technical acumen, I thrive on crafting user-centric applications that deliver seamless experiences.

 ## What I Do